 34. Scope of Work (Rehabilitation or Adaptive Reuse Only) When is this due?
 Pre-Application Proposal Application X Final Application X 8609 X At Proposal Application, Final Application, and 8609, applicants must submit a complete Scope of Work Form for rehabilitation and adaptive reuse projects.
 35. Site and Neighborhood Standards Form (New Construction seeking HOME Only) When is this due?
 Pre-Application X Proposal Application Final Application 8609 Applications sponsored by a CHDO seeking HOME resources must include a completed Site and Neighborhoods Standards Form at Pre-Application.
 Federal regulations require that any new construction projects financed with HOME meet Site and Neighborhood Standards in accordance with 24 C.F.R. §§983.57(e)(2)-(3).
 36. Site Visit Documents When is this due?
 Pre-Application Proposal Application X Final Application 8609 Unless required at an earlier stage, OHFA may conduct a site review prior to Final Application submission and may deem the site unsuitable.
 Applications must include: o a detailed aerial map clearly depicting the physical location of the site, the nearest intersection, and all roads leading to the site; and o photos of the site and surrounding properties.
 37. Supportive Services Plan & Providers When is this due?
-Pre-Application Proposal Application X Final Application X 8609 X At Proposal Application: For projects that propose providing supportive services (including all Senior projects seeking points for Experienced Service Coordinator and Service-Enriched Housing applications), the applicant must provide a narrative detailing the specific services to be provided, the proposed service provider(s), its (their) history providing such services, and a budget.
-At 8609 Submission: For New Affordability - Senior projects securing points for Experienced Service Provider and all Service-Enriched housing developments, Supportive Services Plans (SSP) are due no later than the request for IRS Form 8609.
+Pre-Application X Proposal Application Final Application 8609 X At Proposal Application: For projects that propose providing supportive services (including all Service-Enriched Housing applications), the applicant must provide a narrative detailing the specific services to be provided, the proposed service provider(s), its (their) history providing such services, and a budget.
+At 8609 Submission: For Service-Enriched housing developments, Supportive Services Plans (SSP) are due no later than the request for IRS Form 8609.
 Applications or requests for Form 8609 must include evidence of salaried or in-kind service coordination on-site, contiguous, or accessible to the development and linkages to information and resources appropriate to the population.
 All service coordinators must have a history of serving the targeted area or population.

-38. Unit Comparability Form (Applicants seeking HOME only) When is this due?
-Pre-Application X Proposal Application Final Application 8609 An architect certification of the Unit Comparability Form must be completed at Pre-Application.
+38. Unit Comparability Form (Applicants seeking HOME only) Pre-Application X Proposal Application Final Application 8609 When is this due?
+An architect certification of the Unit Comparability Form must be completed at Pre-Application.
 This form verifies whether units are considered comparable per CPD-16-15 Section V.B. so the correct cost allocation methodology for determining the number of Assisted Units is used.

-39. Utility Allowance Information
+39. Utility Allowance Information When is this due?
 Pre-Application